nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 :orange_book: If you have completed a task, you can mark it as completed by using the _Complete_ command.

-The above screenshot shows how a completed task has its text greyed out and has a green tick next to its description.
+:camera: The above screenshot shows how a completed task has its text greyed out and has a green tick next to its description.
 An incomplete task has a red tick instead.

 :page_with_curl: Format: `complete INDEX`